 The truth is they are not overly complicated, but some products require some knowledge and patience to use effectively.
 Most products have toll-free customer service numbers with helpful people ready to walk you through proper product set up and usage.
 YouTube videos are also available for many products as well.

-Misconception #4: aging in place technology products need a lot of space
+Misconception #4: technology products need a lot of space

 No. The best products don’t require a lot of space and are easy to set up.